Radio Connection Students Who Get a Mentor are Learning How to be a DJ

 About Entertainment Career Connection, Inc.

-Founded in 1984, the Entertainment Career Connection, Inc. has provided educational apprentice (extern) programs for the film, radio, television and the music recording industries in more than 100 U.S. cities in all 50 states.
+Founded in 1984, the Entertainment Career Connection, Inc. has provided educational extern programs for the film, radio, television and the music recording industries in more than 100 U.S. cities in all 50 states.
 The schools, where graduates find their dream careers, provide the entertainment industry with apprentices and entry level employees.
-The Entertainment Career Connection offers a complete financial aid package from Sallie Mae the nation’s leading provider of student loans, and other financial aid programs.

-Entertainment Career Connection has a reputation for having the finest radio school, music production and film making schools in the entertainment media industry.
+Entertainment Career Connection has a reputation for having the best alternative to conventional radio school, music production and film making schools in the entertainment media industry.
 Entertainment Connection has a reputation for having the finest radio school, music production and film making schools in the entertainment media industry.
-Unlike any other school, students learn from successful mentors in real world situations including active recording studio sessions, on real film sets and at actual on air radio stations as opposed to simulated classrooms where the pressures of client interaction and real deadlines do not exist.
+Unlike in ordinary school or colleges, students learn from successful mentors in real world situations including active recording studio sessions, on real film sets and at actual on air radio stations as opposed to simulated classrooms where the pressures of client interaction and real deadlines do not exist.

 E: [email protected]